Vendor Application & Guide

 For questions about this program, contact program lead Andy Verboom at communications@writers.ns.ca

-Applications will close once all tables are filled and a short waitlist has formed.
+Applications will remain open until all vendor spaces have been filled and a short waitlist has formed.

 There is no cost or WFNS membership requirement to apply or participate as a Booktoberfest vendor.